 After the treatment, we cleanse the treated area and apply sunblock.
 Please note that in order to prevent pigmentary changes, we avoid areas that have been tattooed or have permanent lip liner.

-Dr. Tony Nield is a family practitioner who specializes in laser hair removal.
-He has been performing hair removal procedures at the Woodbridge Dermatology and Laser Centre (the first clinic in to offer laser hair removal) since1998.
-We also have experienced female technicians performing laser hair removal under the guidance of Dr. Nield.
+We have been performing hair removal procedures at the Woodbridge Dermatology and Laser Centre (the first clinic in to offer laser hair removal) since 1998.
+We have experienced female technicians performing laser hair removal under the guidance of Dr. Nield.

 Lasers can only target hair follicles that are in an active growth phase.
 During this anagen stage of hair growth, melanin pigment is present in the hair follicles and is susceptible to certain lasers.
 Dormant hairs (catagen and telogen) will be relatively unaffected by laser light.
 The number of hairs that are permanently removed after one treatment varies; up to 50% of the hair on any one part of your body can be in a resting phase, and will be unresponsive to the laser.
 Once the resting hairs cycle into an active growing phase, the laser can successfully target them.
 After each session, the remaining hair becomes finer and lighter.
 Laser hair removal will have to be repeated 6 to 10 times at least 1 to 2 months apart to be successful.